yiminjiang/Udacity_RL_Project3/README.md

 The environment is considered as solved when the average score of last 100 eposides is greater than 0.5

-Saved model files: check_pt_actor.pth and check_pt_critic.pth
+Saved model files: check_pt_actor.pth and check_pt_critic.pth.

-Results are saved in the file "result.png"
+Results are saved in the file "results.png".